 Click here to access our Compare-Your-Country tool and explore productivity data from the GFP member countries.

 The level of productivity is high, but productivity growth has been weak for several decades.
-Quickly implementing the foreseen quality assurance and guidance systems for training would help foster the inclusion of low-skilled workers in the workplace by strengthening their productivity.
-Greater legal certainty for dismissals would make firms more willing to hire and take chances on expansion offering more stable jobs.
+Strengthening the quality assurance and guidance systems for lifelong learning would help foster the inclusion of low-skilled workers and their productivity.
+Continuing to improve equity and quality of initial education would strengthen skills and productivity growth.
 Easing entry into a wider range of regulated professions would enhance competition and productivity, thereby lowering prices to the benefit of consumers, especially poor ones.

 - Strengthen the quality assurance and guidance systems for lifelong learning, to help foster the inclusion of low-skilled workers and their productivity;

 - Continue to improve equity and quality of initial education;